PauloPhagula/f.js/README.rst

 As defined by `Nicholas Zakas <http://www.slideshare.net/nzakas/scalable-javascript-application-architecture-2012/15-Any_single_module_should_be>`_, a web application ``Module`` is:

-    an independent unit of functionallity that is part of the total structure of a web application, which consists of HTML + CSS + JavaScript and which should be able to live on it's own.
+    an independent unit of functionality that is part of the total structure of a web application, which consists of HTML + CSS + JavaScript and which should be able to live on it's own.
 It's each module's job to create a meaningful user experience.